LeonEricsson/leonericsson.github.io/blog/2025-02-22-kldivergence.md

 }
 ```

-where `log_target` identifies whether the targets are already log probs.
+where `log_target` identifies whether the targets are already log probs, and the input is already in log form.